 - Is the overall appearance of the shop clean?
 Are the sinks dirty?

 - Are the trash cans overflowing?

 - Are the establishment license and Health and Safety Guidelines poster displayed in clear view in the reception area?

 - Are current operator licenses posted in plain view at individual work stations?
 (Photocopies are not acceptable.)

-- Are the operators performing only those services for which they are licensed?
-For example, manicurists and estheticians cannot provide hair services, and Barbering and Cosmetology licensees are not allowed to perform certain procedures, such as laser hair removal, which is considered a medical procedure.
+- Are the operators performing only those services they are licensed for?
+For example, manicurists and estheticians cannot provide hair services.
+No Board licensee is allowed to perform certain procedures, such as laser hair removal, which is considered a medical procedure.

 - Are the operators properly disinfecting their instruments between clients?
 Did you see the operator disinfect the instruments after they were used on the client before you?
-Instruments must be cleaned with soap and water and then totally immersed in an EPA-registered disinfectant that has demonstrated bactericidal, fungicidal, and virucidal activity.
+Instruments must be cleaned with soap and water and then completely immersed in a disinfectant registered by the U.S. Environmental Protection Agency (EPA) that has demonstrated bactericidal, fungicidal, and virucidal activity.
 The disinfectant container must be covered, and the disinfectant must be used according to manufacturer’s instructions.

-- Is the electrology equipment sterilized by a steam or dry heat sterilizer that is registered with the FDA?
+- Is the electrology equipment sterilized by a steam or dry heat sterilizer that is registered with the U.S. Food and Drug Administration (FDA )?
 Are disposable needles/probes available?
 Ask the operator.

-- Did the operator wash his/her hands before beginning services on you?
+- Did the operator wash his or her hands before beginning services on you?